mustafakamal88/KotlinPlayGround/README.md

 # **KotlinPlayGround**

 ## Reference Site<br>
-[Google Android Developer Training](https://developer.android.com/courses/android-basics-kotlin/course) "I learn kotlin from this official documentation you can also check for more references")
+[Google Android Developer Training](https://developer.android.com/courses/android-basics-kotlin/course) "I learn Kotlin from this Google official documentation you can also check for more references")